nCounter Knowledge Base: Assays & Applications

 Yes, internal reference and housekeeping genes are used synonymously in our literature.
 Internal reference genes are a subset of genes within your CodeSet that have low variability across sample types and high counts, regardless of their function.
 Usually these genes play generic, non-cell specific roles, such as in metabolism.

 The Ligation Positive and Ligation Negative control sequences are pieces of ERCC (External RNA Control Consortium) sequences that were trimmed to have profiles similar to natural miRNAs.
-These sequences were tuned and refined by NanoString to perform robustly with our miRNA assay.
+These sequences were tuned and refined by our team to perform robustly with our miRNA assay.